morganstanley/modern-cpp-kafka/doc/KafkaProducerQuickStart.md

 It will be handled by a background thread, not by the user's thread.

-Note, should be careful if both the `KafkaProducer::send()` and the `Producer::Callback` might access the same container at the same time.
+Note, should be careful if both the `KafkaProducer::send()` and the `producer::Callback` might access the same container at the same time.